 Flagship smartphones are the most expensive, feature top of line spec sheets, boast great cameras, and are the most desirable smartphones out there.
 However, it is what lies under the skin that makes them flagships –the chipset.

 There are many chipset manufacturers out there that offer chipsets at varying levels of the smartphone pyramid.
 And the king of the chipset kingdom is none other than Qualcomm.
-They supply not only flagship but mid-level chipsets, to all the Android smartphone giants like Samsung, One Plus.
+They supply flagship and mid-level chipsets, to all the Android smartphone giants like Samsung, One Plus.

-Samsung quite undeniably the biggest smartphone manufacturer in the world also manufactures a chipset of its own going by the name — Exynos.
-Although it features the Snapdragon chipset in its devices as well, it also includes the Exynos in some batches, depending on the region.
+Samsung is undeniably one of the world’s biggest smartphone manufacturers and manufactures a chipset of its own — Exynos.
+Although it features the Snapdragon chipset in its devices, it also includes the Exynos in some batches, depending on the region.

-The size of semiconductor is crucial, and manufacturers strive to develop smaller semiconductors, as they offer better performance and reduced levels of power consumption.
+Semiconductors’ size is crucial, and manufacturers strive to develop smaller semiconductors, offering better performance and reduced power consumption.

 In terms of semiconductor size, both the Snapdragon 845 and the Exynos 9610 are fabricated using Samsung’s 10nm LPP process and 10nm FinFet processes, respectively.

-Hence they exhibit similar levels of performance and power consumption, as a result of being built on the same architecture.
+Hence they exhibit similar performance and power consumption due to being built on the same architecture.

 The 9610 features eight cores consisting of four Cortex-A73 big cores operating at up to 2.3GHz and four Cortex-A53 little cores operating at up to 1.6GHz.